ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 <!-- FIXME: review & revise this entire section :: Sabine -->

 <!--the example illustrates tuples::-->
-Some definitions can introduce more than one name or no name.
+When pattern matching only has one case, it can be used in name definitions and in `let ... =` and `fun ... ->` expressions.
+In that case, less or more than one name may be defined.
+This applies to tuples, records, and custom single-variant types.

 ### Pattern Matching on Tuples